mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 You should be free from mindfulness, anyway. *Free from* means your body must be mindfulness exactly. *Freedom*, liberation, means your body and the idea of mindfulness become one, and also practice and you must be one.
 Your thinking must be one with mindfulness.
 All becomes one with mindfulness, that is called *mindfulness*.
 How can you leave a trace of mindfulness right there?
 [You can’t.]
 Because the whole world – your body, your mind, becomes completely filled with mindfulness, and your circumstances are completely filled with mindfulness – everywhere, mindfulness.
 If so, do we have to emphasize particularly strongly that “I am doing mindfulness”?
 No. No, [there is] no idea [of mindfulness].

 That’s why very naturally the idea of mindfulness drops off.
 That is called *no mindfulness* – or open-hearted, open mindfulness.
 Or *freedom*: liberation of the mindfulness.

 “Not-pure”: I use [the word] *not-pure* this time instead of *impure*.
 I think *not-pure* is better, because *not* as a negative expression means that your life and tree’s life and all sentient beings are completely embraced by the-same-and-one-nature – so-called buddha-nature, or whatever you say.
 If everything is completely filled with the-same-and-one-nature, at that time it’s not necessary to emphasize a particular time (or instance) so-called “the-same-and-one-nature,” because everything is one nature.
 So very naturally the idea of the-same-and-one-nature drops off.
 That is called *no-buddha-nature*.

 So buddha-nature means completely pure, the whole world is filled with purity.
 At that time, everyone is pure, *beyond* pure and not-pure.
 At that time, whatever you pick up, it is pure.
 If so, it’s not necessary to say, “I am practicing purity.”
 No. So the idea of purity drops off; that is called *not-pure*.
 We say *not-purity*.

 *Not-purity* means negating purity, but this not-pure means a state of being filled with purity.
 At that time, no purity.
 That is called not-pure.
 At that time you [can] find something alive.
 You can taste, you can experience something alive.
 That is [that] you have to find it within your body, with your body, and you have to find it through the practice of observation, contemplation, or mindfulness.

 So [it is] not the idea of mindfulness, because...
 [Let me say] that observation is completely pure, perfectly pure, beyond purity or impurity.
 Why?
 Because if you contemplate or if you observe something, your object, [then] *you* observe your object.
 That is the dualistic sense; [this is] very common.
 And then you judge immediately; think something.
-That is really taking care of human life according to “one-way traffic”.
+That is really taking care of human life according to “one-way traffic.”
 You never think of two-way traffic.
-Because if you observe your object, the object observes you.
-In other words, you are *observed by* your object.
+Because if you observe your object, the object observes you; in other words, you are *observed by* your object.
 That is subject and object: subject and object are always interwoven, interacting like this, simultaneously.
 But our sense is always setting up subject and object [as] separate, and next moment, [instead of seeing] that interaction, we judge it by our customs or patterns of thinking.
 So that’s why next moment we stumble.

 Buddhism always sees that subject and object, because this is a very natural situation.
-But instead of seeing something and judging it [...] by your sense – see something alive between [them], how subject and object are working together.
+But instead of seeing something and judging it [...] by your sense... see something alive between [them], how subject and object are working together.
 That is interpenetration, or *interdependence*, we say.

 #### 1 - 17:15